 Boarding the train in Kandy was mayhem.
+Most people get on here as it’s a cultural hub in Sri Lanka and there is so much to do here.
 You could almost feel the tension and anticipation as everyone waited on the platform for the train to arrive.
 Once the train arrived, the madness began.
 People pushed and shoved their way onto the train, and whether you had a second class ticket or third class ticket didn’t matter – you just needed to find a few inches of space inside and any carriage would do!

 Most of my group pushed into one carriage and I was left alone in the one next door, but luckily I got a place by the door, accompanied by two young Sri Lankan boys.
 Despite my legs cramping up due to standing in the same position for almost two hours, from the moment the train left Kandy railway station I knew this was going to be a journey to remember!

 Each time the train stopped, local bread, roti and samosa sellers would jump on the train and attempt to sell their wares.
 More people would push on, and miraculously the train never seemed to be “officially” full despite it being full from stop one!